v0rkath/Flipdish-Assessment/README.md

 - Menu to contain sections (Mains, Desserts etc.) and items within those sections.
 - Show the following if the API provides them: name, image, description and price.
 - Conditional rendering of items depending on whether the options provided are to be standalone or not.
+- Responsive design for both mobile and desktop.

 ## Installation